Best Scuba Diving Gear for Kids for Underwater Fun for the Family

-Full foot fins are the most popular.
-They feel more snug and secure on the feet.
-When walking on the shore or on the bottom of the ocean or lake, the heel is not exposed because the entire bottom of the child’s foot is covered.
+Full foot fins are the most popular choice of gear when it comes to fins for kids.
+These diving fins feel more snug and secure on the feet.
+When walking on the shore or on the bottom of the ocean or lake, the heel is not exposed because the entire bottom of the child’s foot is covered by the scuba fin.

 BC’s or BCD’s

 BC stands for buoyancy compensator.
 BCD stands for “buoyancy control device”.

 This piece of scuba diving equipment helps the person maintain the proper level of buoyancy.
 It’s a life-saving device that helps you ascend, descend, and float on the surface, similar to a life jacket.